Zynzs/Multi-Installer-Software-Windows/README.md

 - Ensure you have the necessary permissions to execute the installation scripts.
 - Follow the prompts during the installation process for a smooth setup.

-## Prerequisites

-- Ensure that your system meets the requirements for the software being installed.
-- For Linux, you may need to install additional packages depending on your distribution.

 ## Contributing

 Feel free to submit issues or pull requests to improve the project.
 Your contributions are welcome!